hazybluedot/hazyblue.me/content/posts/archive/2013-02-27-creative-writing-technically.md

 the use of MS Word for scientific papers.
-I don't want to get into a long discussion of the demerits of MS Word in general, but suffice it to say, if you are interested in producing a professional quality paper, and enjoy the experience of shooting yourself in both foot followed by running a marathon, then by all means, use MS Word.
+I don't want to get into a long discussion of the demerits of MS Word in general, but suffice it to say, if you are interested in producing a professional quality paper, and enjoy the experience of shooting yourself in both feet before running a marathon, then by all means, use MS Word.
 There are also a number of excuses of questionable validity that people use to defend their MS Word usage in scientific writing.
 The ones that are often brought up often involve the need to collaborate with other